UbuEnglish/ubu-english-job/job_requirements.md

 The developer may also:

-- Propose improvements to the JSON schema design
-- Suggest schema modifications to better capture document structure
+- Propose improvements to the JSON schema design to better capture document structure
-- Recommend schema changes for better maintainability
-- Propose an alternative solution
+- Optimize data structure for AI model consumption

 ### Architectural Constraints